 If you’re trying to remove a late payment, paid collections, or paid charge-offs that remain on your credit report after you’ve paid them, we suggest writing the credit agencies a letter of goodwill, which will ask the agency to remove the negative mark.
 Keep in mind that creditors are businesses and you’re still considered a customer, so you’d be surprised how frequently letters of goodwill to creditors and collection agencies work.
 If writing a letter of goodwill or dispute doesn’t work, there is an option to negotiate paying the creditors to delete the marks.

 Canada Drives has been helping Canadians find vehicles with great auto finance rates since 2010.
-Our online application takes less than two minutes, and we’re partnered with dealer partners all across the nation that offer incentives and promotions for people facing all types of credit situations.
-Apply with Canada Drives to learn more and see what you’re eligible for.
+Get pre-approved with Canada Drives.
+Our online pre-approval form takes less than two minutes to complete and our large network of lending partners enables us to help all types of credit situations.
+See what you could be eligible for today!

 More content about